Why you want IPv6

 Free open newsservers

-I was amazed to find that SixXS offers a IPv6 to IPv4 Website Gateway that is free and open to everyone.
-All you need to do is add .sixxs.org at the end of the website you want to surf anonymously (or not: the original IP address is forwarded to the visited site in the IP headers).
+I was amazed to find that SixXS offered until 2016 a IPv6 to IPv4 Website Gateway that was free and open to everyone.
+All you needed to do before 2016 was adding .sixxs.org at the end of the website you had wanted to surf anonymously (or not: the original IP address had been forwarded to the visited site in the IP headers).

 http://www.google.com.sixxs.org | http://www.google.com | Google http://www.slashdot.org.sixxs.org | http://www.slashdot.org | Slashdot